aiven/devportal/docs/platform/howto/console-fork-service.rst

 4. In the **New Database Fork** window, select the new service region and plan.
 5. Select **Create fork**.

-.. topic:: Result

 You have now copied your Aiven service.

 .. tip::

    You can now apply any integrations you may need for the copy.

 Fork a service using the Aiven client (CLI)
 -------------------------------------------